-Postdoctoral position is available for up to 4 years starting in the fall of 2018 to work on ecological functions of DNA methylation in corals.
+Postdoctoral position is available for up to 3 years starting as early as spring 2019 (later starting dates will be considered) to work on genomics of adaptation in corals.
 Strong background in analysis of genome-wide genetic variation is essential, experiences in gene expression analysis and coral biology are desirable.
-Please contact Misha (firstname.lastname@example.org).
+Please contact Misha (email@example.com).

 For prospective Ph.D. students